 There are several types of insulation that can be used in the walls, each with its own advantages.

-- Batts or blanket insulation products are a popular choice for both internal and external walls because they are easy to install and offer an effective solution to reducing heat transfer.
+- Insulation batts are the most popular choice for both internal and external walls because they are easy to install and offer an effective solution to reducing heat transfer.

 What is the best wall insulation material?